-The USTR has promised that the Trans-Pacific FTA will be a "high-standard, 21st century trade agreement."
+The USTR has repeatedly promised that the Trans-Pacific FTA will be a "highstandard, 21st century trade agreement."
 With the small number of leaked texts showing rollbacks from previous agreements, and the vast bulk of the pact's negotiating text still largely hidden, it remains to be seen exactly what that means.
-In addition to labor standards, human rights and access to medicine, several key provisions that civil society organizations from various countries are attempting to influence include:
+In addition to investment, access to medicine, labor standards and human rights, several key provisions that civil society organizations from various countries are attempting to influence include:

-- Foreign Investment.
-Many U.S. trade agreements, like NAFTA, include "investor-state" dispute resolution processes that empower individual corporations to challenge laws, regulations and even court decisions as "regulatory takings" through international tribunals that circumvent countries' domestic judicial systems.
-These provisions have been used in the past to attack environmental, consumer safety and other public interest policies in the U.S. and throughout the world.
-Civil society groups have pushed for these provisions to be abandoned in the TPP, something that trade negotiators from Australia and New Zealand have also supported.
-U.S. negotiators have reportedly demanded that investor-state provisions to be included in the TPP. - Intellectual Property.
+- Internet Protocols.
 In addition to concerns around access to medicine, leaked texts reveal that the U.S. has also forwarded an intellectual property proposal that would introduce "secondary liability" holding Internet Service Providers accountable for online copyright violations.
-A number of nonprofit organizations concerned with Internet freedom will be in Dallas attempting to derail that proposal. - Financial Services.
+In late August, the American Civil Liberties Union (ACLU) called the TPP "the biggest threat to free speech and intellectual property that you've never heard of." - Financial Services.
 The Trans-Pacific Partnership is viewed by Wall Street as a mechanism for expanding financial service agreements throughout the Pacific Rim.
 Doing so would not only provide U.S.-based financial corporations with greater market access abroad, but, if past trade deals are any guide, would further enshrine measures that handcuff governments' abilities to regulate banks and insurance companies.
 Past financial service trade provisions explicitly ban regulations that limit the size of financial institutions, that erect firewalls between them or that prevent the sale of toxic derivatives; they also impose severe limitations on the use of capital controls. - Public Procurement.
-Members of Congress, labor unions and others are calling on the USTR to ensure that the TPP does not curtai nations' ability to implement purchasing programs, like "Buy America" or "Buy Local," that are designed to keep taxpayer funds circulating within national, state or local economies.
-Depending upon how they're written, the TPP's procurement provisions may also limit the use of "green" and human rights-oriented purchasing requirements and preferences.
+Sixty-nine Members of Congress, as well as labor unions and others, have called on the USTR to ensure that the TPP does not curtail nations' ability to implement purchasing programs, like "Buy America" or "Buy Local," that are designed to keep taxpayer funds circulating within national, state or local economies.
+Depending upon how they're written, the TPP's procurement provisions could also limit the use of "green" and human rights-oriented purchasing requirements and preferences.